toladata/Knowledgebase/en/toladata-course/lesson-2-getting-started/system-login-and-user-permissions.md

 ****
-# System Log in and User Permissions
+# System Login and User Permissions
 ---

 Let's access the system and see what are your user permissions in TolaData!